sillsdev/FwSupportTools/vagrant/development/fwdev-w1604/basebox.md

 		sudo apt update
 		sudo apt dist-upgrade

 * Make any modifications, such as to settings or adding new VCS repositories.
-Make equivalent modifications to the `provision-fw-dev-machine` script, as appropriate.
+Make equivalent modifications to the `provision-fw-dev-machine` script, as appropriate, so the changes will happen automatically next time.

 * Decide whether or not to fetch and rebuild code from various VCS repositories.
-Fetching may add hundreds of megs to the box image.
+Fetching may add hundreds of megs to the box image (because they won't be entirely shallow checkouts).

 * Follow the "Finish creation" and "Finalize" instructions above.